-OCD Tool vs Therapy: Why an OCD Software Tool Works When Therapy Doesn't
+OCD Tool vs Therapy: When an OCD Software Tool Can Help

-- You seek reassurance from your therapist — which reinforces the alarm
+- You seek certainty from your therapist instead of noticing the urge for certainty

 The OCD tool approach is different.
-Instead of adding more layers of management, it strips everything away and shows you the mechanism itself.
+Instead of adding more layers of management, it slows down and points at the mechanism itself.

 How an OCD Software Tool Works Differently